 Today’s title may feel a bit odd, considering that the Crown never quite took off in the US market.
 But elsewhere, particularly in Asia and South America, early generations of the Crown paved the way for buyers of those regions to consider Toyota as a viable provider of accessible luxury.
 While the ’64 Corona and ’66 Corolla were the models that brought legions of faithful consumers to the brand, the Crown made a case for Toyota being more than a purveyor of mass-market cars.

-In those markets, the Crown showed that Toyota could offer a refined vehicle with luxury touches at discount prices, offering a nice alternative to semi-premium European and US models.
-An international trajectory that rose on the inroads done by the ’62-’67 Crown (S40), and on which the ’67-’70 S50 generation built upon.
+In those markets, the Crown showed that Toyota could build a refined vehicle with luxury touches at discount prices, offering a nice alternative to semi-premium European and US brands.
+An international trajectory that rose on the inroads done by the ’62-’67 Crown S40, and on which the ’67-’70 S50 generation built upon.
 So, when excluding the US market, we can say mission accomplished.

 On the other hand, I won’t deny that today’s title inspiration owes quite a bit to the curious sticker stretched over this Crown’s windshield.
 Just the kind of silly customizing Salvadorians can’t stop doing with their cars.

-It’s a bit hard to see clearly, but it’s a video game-like illustration with a Rambo-like landscape of military helicopters and explosions with a “Mision Cumplida” (Mission Accomplished) legend.
+It’s hard to see clearly in this shot, but it’s a video game-like illustration with a Rambo-like landscape of military helicopters and explosions with a “Mision Cumplida” (Mission Accomplished) legend.
 And when plastering this, I know the owner wasn’t referring to the Crown’s history or Japan’s fame for legendary warriors.

 Still, it made for an argument that could apply to this old wagon.
 It’s, after all, a rather battle-scarred survivor from Toyota’s early international offensive.

-As has been told before at CC, the early Toyopet Crown arrived at international markets only to find itself lacking in many areas.
+As has been told at CC before, the early Toyopet Crown arrived at international markets only to find itself lacking in many areas.
 A too homegrown effort that failed in the US and didn’t make much of a dent elsewhere.
 Along with the failure of the ’58 Tiara (future Corona), the company backtracked on its expanding worldwide ambitions to refine its approach and product line.

 A far more compelling Crown would show up in 1962.
 Against the toy-like previous generation, the S40 from ’62 carried a more substantial presence and better-sorted engineering.
 As was the case with Toyota, styling was in-house and took many cues from the Italians; a natural byproduct of many of the company’s stylists having trained in the Old Continent.
 A chapter already covered in very detailed form by Don Andreina.

-The S40 Crown would see Toyota finally reaching European markets and a return to the American passenger car market.
+The S40 Crown would see Toyota finally reach European markets and return to the American passenger car segment.
 In both regions, however, it would be the ’64 Corona the one to bring many to Toyota’s fold.
 Meanwhile, the Crown would stick around, though remaining a bit of an oddity and unable to fully sell the “upscale” Toyota concept.

 In the case of the US, the S40 Crown occupied an uncomfortable place as a previous CC vintage review post resumed: